tsklxiv/Nooklang/README.md

 ## Status

-Nook is currently very WIP.
-It lacks a lot of feature, and will need a quite long time of development.
+Nook is currently WIP.
+It lacks a lot of basic feature, and will need a quite long time of development.

 For now, Nook is enough to make very simple tests.